Bealby/magnet-fishing/README.md

 **Develop the “Catch Log”**
 It would better user experience to have a feature to order Catches by either date, area or name.
-Including also a search feature to find certain informaiton.
-Likes???
+Including also a search feature to find certain information.
+'Likes' and 'Comment' could also be available for better interaction.

 **Create a Magnet Fishing Membership Club(s)** Membership clubs could be established by developing the website.